Timeline: Which states could tip U.S. election and when will they report results?

 ARIZONA

-Biden led by 2.4 percentage points as of Thursday afternoon, or more than 68,000 votes, with about 14% of the vote left to be counted.
+Biden led by 2.4 percentage points as of Thursday afternoon, or 67,906 votes, with about 14% of the vote left to be counted.

-More results from densely populated Maricopa County, which includes Phoenix, were not expected until 7 p.m. local time (9 p.m.
-EST, 0200 Friday GMT), the county elections department said.
+More results from densely populated Maricopa County, which includes Phoenix, were not expected until 7 p.m.
+MST (9 p.m.
+EST) (0200 GMT), the county elections department said.

-There were at least 275,000 ballots in the county left to be counted, the elections department said.
+There were at least 400,000 ballots left to be counted statewide on Thursday afternoon, according to the Arizona secretary of state.
+Maricopa County accounted for 275,000 of the outstanding ballots, the elections department said.
 Biden was leading by 4 percentage points in the votes counted so far, indicating he was in a strong position to maintain his lead.

 GEORGIA

-Trump held onto to a lead of 0.3 percentage points, or 13,540 votes, with 2% percent of the vote left to be counted.
+Trump held onto to a lead of 0.3 percentage point, or 12,765 votes, with 2% of the vote left to be counted.

-Counting was continuing on Thursday afternoon, with just over 50,000 outstanding ballots, Georgia Secretary of State Brad Raffensperger told WGXA News.
+Counting was continuing on Thursday afternoon, with just 47,000 outstanding ballots, according to the Georgia Secretary of State’s office.

 NEVADA

-Biden led Trump by 11,438 votes, or 0.9 percentage points, with about 12% of the vote left to be counted.
+Biden led Trump by 11,438 votes, or 0.9 percentage point, with about 11% of the vote left to be counted.

-The state’s biggest county, Clark, expected to count the majority of its mail ballots by Saturday or Sunday, but would continue to count certain ballots after the weekend, according to its registrar, Joe Gloria.

-All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, said Nevada Secretary of State Barbara Cegavske.
+Nevada Secretary of State Barbara Cegavske said in a statement that about 190,150 ballots remained to be counted in the state, with 123,554 of them being either mail-in ballots or ballots returned at drop-off locations.
+She said 90% of the ballots still to be counted were in Clark County, the state’s largest.

 The outstanding votes are mail-in ballots and those cast by voters who registered to vote at polling place on Election Day, she said.